GSA/fpc.gov/_pages/elements-of-federal-privacy/privacy-workforce.md

 ---
-layout: page
+layout: elements-layout
 permalink: /elements-of-federal-privacy-program/privacy-workforce/
 title: Privacy Workforce
 header-image: /assets/img/header-image.jpg
+excerpt: Agencies’ privacy programs play a key role in workforce management activities.
+The Senior Agency Official for Privacy (SAOP) is required to be involved in assessing and addressing the hiring, training, and professional development needs of the agency with respect to privacy.
 ---

-Agencies’ privacy programs play a key role in workforce management activities.
-The Senior Agency Official for Privacy (SAOP) is required to be involved in assessing and addressing the hiring, training, and professional development needs of the agency with respect to privacy.

 <h2 class="font-sans-lg text-gray-70" style="color:#162E51">Related Laws, Policies, and Resources:</h2>